 It seems inevitable that the UK’s alternative finance industry as a whole will grow sharply in the coming years with traditional lenders showing few signs of altering their lending policies when it comes to SMEs.
 The above are all areas likely to see expansion but there is every reason to expect new alternatives to emerge onto the scene as well.

-Mark Halstead is from Red Flag Alert, part of the Begbies Traynor Group, and is now in his 10th year with the business.
+, part of the Begbies Traynor Group, and is now in his 10th year with the business.
 He’s worked at companies across the financial services industry and is a fellow of the Institute of Sales and Marketing.